The Hard Problem: Sliding Window Max

 }

 // 2.
-Remove smaller elements from back
+Remove smaller elements from the back (maintain monotonic decreasing order)

 while (!q.isEmpty() && nums[q.peekLast()] < nums[i]) {